How to Reduce Risk Evaluation Bias

 How to Manage Bias

 1. Uncloak the bias.
 Project managers should watch and listen for bias.
-Expose the bias in one-on-one meetings or team meetings, whichever is most appropriate.
+Expose the bias in one-on-one or team meetings, whichever is most appropriate.
 Be careful – do not judge or challenge too quickly.
 Be slow to speak.
 Listen.
 Seek to understand.

 2. Have open conversations.
 When a bias is not understood, the project manager should dig deeper.
 If the bias is based on the wrong perceptions, provide the facts.
-If the bias is ill intended, ask non-threatening questions that allow the individual to understand how the bias may negatively affect the project.
+If the bias is ill-intended, ask non-threatening questions that allow the individual to understand how the bias may negatively affect the project.

 How to Reduce Bias When Evaluating Risks